AntonKueltz/AntonKueltz.github.io/_posts/2022-11-27-cryptopals-set2-challenge12.md

 functions step by step as we go.
 The first component we need is an oracle that takes a byte sequence of our choosing, appends a constant byte sequence to the end, and encrypts those bytes under a constant key.
-Since we've got some state (the key and the appended byte sequence) to manage we'll use a class encapsulate this.
+Since we've got some state (the key and the appended byte sequence) to manage we'll use a class to encapsulate this.

 ```python
 from os import urandom